void-linux/void-docs/src/config/man.md

 $ apropos chroot
-chroot(1) - run command or interactive shell with special root directory xbps-uchroot(1) - XBPS utility to chroot and bind mount with Linux namespaces xbps-uchroot(1) - XBPS utility to chroot and bind mount with Linux namespaces xbps-uunshare(1) - XBPS utility to chroot and bind mount with Linux user namespaces xbps-uunshare(1) - XBPS utility to chroot and bind mount with Linux user namespaces chroot(2) - change root directory
+chroot(1) - run command or interactive shell with special root directory xbps-uchroot(1) - XBPS utility to chroot and bind mount with Linux namespaces xbps-uunshare(1) - XBPS utility to chroot and bind mount with Linux user namespaces chroot(2) - change root directory
 ```